 Age of the aquarium

-My hypothesis is that red slime algae thrives in that new tank environment.
-Over time, the inhabitants (micro and macro fauna) of an established saltwater aquarium help to keep the red slime algae in check—but in the early stages of saltwater aquarium maturity, red slime algae seems to get a foothold much more easily.
+My hypothesis is that red slime algae thrive in that new tank environment.
+Over time, the inhabitants (micro and macrofauna) of an established saltwater aquarium help to keep the red slime algae in check—but in the early stages of saltwater aquarium maturity, red slime algae seems to get a foothold much more easily.

 It tends to get a foothold in an area of the tank with low flow.